Any student requesting disability-related accommodations should do so through Student Accessibility Services.

-- Students will notify faculty of disability-related accommodations via a Letter of Accommodation provided to the student by SAS.
+Students will notify Instructors of disability-related accommodations via a Letter of Accommodation provided to the student by Student Accessibility Services.

-- Any accommodation letters are to be maintained by the instructor until the conclusion of the course.
-Please shred accommodation letters once the student is no longer in your course.
+Any accommodation letters are to be maintained by the Instructor until the conclusion of the course.
+Please shred, or delete if electronic, accommodation letters once the student is no longer in your course.

-- Letters of Accommodation should not be shared with colleagues or other staff (even those within your department).
+Letters of Accommodation should not be shared with colleagues or other staff (even those within your department).
 It is the student's decision with whom they share their disability information.
-Any questions please contact email@example.com.
+If there are any questions please contact us at email@example.com.

 Attendance and Grading

-- Disability-related accommodations cannot fundamental alter a course requirement.
+Disability-related accommodations cannot fundamentally alter a course requirement.

-- Disability-related accommodations may utilize a creative approach in the delivery of content or assessment with the goal of "leveling the playing field" for a student with a disability.
-For example, A student who is blind may need to utilize assistive software for testings.
+Disability-related accommodations may utilize a creative approach in the delivery of content or assessment with the goal of "leveling the playing field" for a student with a disability.
+For example, a student who is blind may need to utilize assistive software for testing.

-- Some students may experience chronic health conditions that may affect their attendance.
-Please note that SAS will never issue a blanket attendance waiver.
+Some students may experience chronic health conditions that may affect their attendance.
+Please note that Student Accessibility Services will never issue a blanket attendance waiver.
 Any student struggling with a chronic disability that impacts attendance is evaluated on a case by case basis.
-SAS works with both student and instructor to determine how class absence has impacted their ability to complete the class requirements, and if there is a reasonable accommodation that would allow a student to continue in the course.
+Student Accessibility Services works with both student and Instructor to determine how class absence has impacted their ability to complete the class requirements, and if there is a reasonable accommodation that would allow a student to continue in the course.

-- Occasionally students may need to take a medical leave of absence or withdraw from a course.
-SAS will assist a student through this process if necessary.
+Occasionally students may need to take a medical leave of absence or withdraw from a course.
+Student Accessiblity Servcies will assist a student through this process if necessary.

-- If you are ever unsure who to approach a student who may potentially be struggling due to an undisclosed disability, please contact any of the SAS staff!
-We are here to help!
+If you are ever unsure how to approach a student who may potentially be struggling due to an undisclosed disability, please contact any member of the Student Accessibility Services staff, we are here to help.